For Pool Construction

 Construction Requirements for Pool

-The Owner or General Contractor is required to submit to the Building Department the following documents for Plan Review and Approval, along with a Pool Permit Application (PDF).
+The Owner or General Contractor is required to submit to the Building Department the following documents for Plan Review and Approval, along with a Building Permit Application (PDF).

 - Survey with and without the proposed pool.

 - Copy of site plan showing the location of the pool in relation to any structures.
-Show the distances from water’s edge to all structures, p-trap location, highlight the fence, and show the equipment location, easements and property lines.
+Show the distances from water’s edge to all structures, p-trap location (if applicable), highlight the fence, and show the equipment location, easements and property lines.

 - Audible alarms details are required.